yanyan-li/Structure-SLAM-PointLine/README.md

 ## Run on ICL NUIM dataset

-1. Prepare a dataset to PATH_TO_SEQUENCE_FOLDER, which contains  RGB images, normal maps.
+1. Prepare a dataset and uncompress it to PATH_TO_SEQUENCE_FOLDER, which contains RGB images and normal maps.
 ```
 RGB File
 Normal File